kabarton62/NetworkingLabs/router_basic/README.md

 Lab 2 Configuration builds upon the skills practiced in Lab 1 Practice.
 Given a basic network topology and a network with hosts, routers, switches and connections, the lab challenges the user to configure the routers to enable all hosts to communicate.

 ## FRRouting Documentation
-These labs use the Free Range Routing (FRRouting) protocol suite in the router Docker containers.
-A FRRouting User Guide can be found [here](http://docs.frrouting.org/en/latest/).
-Basic commands needed for these labs are included in the practice lab instructions but refer to the User Guide for additional assistance.
+These labs use Vyos router Docker containers.
+A Vyos User Guide can be found [here](https://docs.vyos.io/en/latest/configuration/index.html).
+Basic commands needed for these labs are included in the practice lab instructions but refer to Vyos documentation for additional assistance.